Professional practice

 • Appeared for respondent in ET hearing in a whistleblowing and unfair dismissal claim.

-• Acted (as sole counsel) for 11 claimants seeking ex parte freezing relief in respect of a groundbreaking claim for damages for human trafficking / modern slavery – the underlying proceedings involve numerous heads of statutory and common law employment claims.
+• Antuzis v DJ Houghton Catching Services: acted (as sole counsel) for 11 claimants seeking ex parte freezing relief in respect of a groundbreaking High Court claim for damages for human trafficking / modern slavery against both their employer and its directors – the proceedings involved numerous heads of statutory and common law employment claims and claims for assisting with breaches of those duties.

 • Appeared (sole counsel) in the ET for the claimant in an unfair dismissal, breach of contract and unlawful deduction of wages claim.